Security jobs on cruise ships

 Cruise ship security staff

-Image by Juan Pablo Spitnow.
+Image by Juan Pablo Spitnow

 And, what can I say… Working on a cruise ship is a priceless opportunity that you will remember for a lifetime!
 You get to travel around the world for free and see the wonders of the world from the southern hemisphere to the northern hemisphere.

-You get to experience the culture and tradition of every port or country you visit or from the fellow crew members you work with.
+Cruise ship experience is very different from any land job.
 In this article, I want to answer some common questions related to cruise ship security jobs and share my personal experience.

 1. How to Apply for Security Jobs on Cruise Ships?

-The best way to apply for security jobs on cruise ships is directly online on the cruise company’s careers webpage.
-I applied through myrclhome.com for a security staff job position for Royal Caribbean.
 Firstly, I was required to register on C TRAC (Career Tracking Resource & Advancement Compass), complete the necessary information in every field, and then just wait until Royal Caribbean’s official hiring partner in the Philippines sends me an email for a scheduled interview.

 When you are filling out the application, make sure you put your active personal email address, contact number, and Skype account as the company can contact you anytime for your scheduled interview.

-Find the list of the official careers websites for major cruise companies in the article: Working on a Cruise Ship: How to Apply for Cruise Ship Jobs?
+You can find the list of the official careers websites for major cruise companies in the article: Working on a Cruise Ship: How to Apply for Cruise Ship Jobs?

 The initial interview is normally with the hiring partner in your designated city (in my case it was Manila), and then the final interview with the security officer from the company’s headquarters (for the Royal Caribbean it was from the Miami office).